Caleb-AllenSNHU/Capstone/README.md

 ## Overview

 This portfolio demonstrates the skills I have developed while studying computer sciences at SNHU.
+Below you can find the workflow used and how I enhanced a modern mobile application.

 ### Professional Self-Assessment<br>